Panamo/ChapNat/README.md

 * mutlithreading support.
 * asynchronous event dispatching with thread safe queue named chqueue.

+#Resolver
+for resolving userID of person and find server that containing his socket we use chptr protocol. we design this protocol in transport layer on top of IP ! :-). we do this just for having fun ! this protocol basically is a DHT and we use TTL and masssege distributing for creating it.

 #Contribution
 If you have bug or idea about this project send me an [email](mailto:parham.alvani@gmail.com)
 Our coding style based on kernel standard.